raoani/pythondataanalysis/IPLAnalysis/README.md

 ![analysis_4](https://cloud.githubusercontent.com/assets/22183540/21072209/84a02586-be88-11e6-9669-223d534834b0.jpg)

-6. ## For a particular team, on an average how much have they scored during powerplay and after powerplay in each season?
+6. ## For a particular team, what is the average runs scored during and after powerplay in each season?

 	Execute analysis_5.py as follows,